-The Latinate (Aramaic) Script is an adaptation of the Latin, or Roman, alphabet devised by Yaqob bar-Karoza for use with the Isaric dialect of Aramaic.
-It is one of two official scripts used to write the Isaric alphabet (àbgàda Ḁisaraya), the other being the ancient Ashuri script (mìčþoba Àšuraya).
-This script was originally intended for common, non-liturgical use, but its practicality and readability eventually led to its employment in religious contexts.
+The Latinate (Aramaic) Script is an adaptation of the Latin, or Roman, alphabet devised by Yaqob bar-Karoza for use with the Isaric dialect of Aramaic—a semi-engineered dialect used by Isaric Samaritans, i.e., surviving descendants of the Byzantine Samaritan diaspora once active in Sicily and in Dalmatia.
+Latinate is one of two official scripts used to write the Isaric alphabet (àbgàda Ḁisaraya), the other being the ancient Mandaic script (mìčþoba Màndaya), which is regarded as sacred by both Mandaeans and Isaric Samaritans.
+Although Latinate was originally intended for common, non-liturgical use, its practicality and readability eventually led to the script’s employment in religious contexts alongside the Mandaic characters.

-Vowels are fully represented but are not assigned numerical values, with the exception of /i, o, u/
+Vowels are fully represented but are not assigned numerical values, with the exception of /i/ and /u/

-Capitalization and punctuation are used in the same manner as in English
+Capitalization and punctuation are used similarly to English conventions

 Primary (Base) Phonemes

-Yàlidïn ìnon čol-ènašëya čwaþ χeḁrrëya we šàwyëya va ǧurča we va zìdqëya.
-Bìyìzvədun yal χuešaba we yal þeḁrþa, we koyìsˀərun χàd ləwaþ χàd va ruχa di àχuþa.
+Bìyìþildu̦n čol-ènašëya čwaþ χeḁrrëya we šàwyëya va ǧurča we va zìdqëya.
+Bìyìzdìvdu̦n pa χuešaba we pa þeḁrþa, we koyìsˀəru̦n χàd ləwaþ χàd va ruχa di àχuþa.

 All human beings are born free and equal in dignity and rights.
 They